 At the discretion of the Scholarship Committee, scholarships of variable amounts will be awarded to Nova Scotia students who perform well in their studies at NSAC.
 Students considered for these awards will be those who had not been eligible to receive the NSDA&M Entrance Scholarship on admission or those who had forfeited their NSDA&M Entrance Scholarship any year.
-Minimum requirement will be 80.0% average in work of previous year (eight courses or more required in the year and with no more than one DF in record to date) with preference to students who have, in addition, maintained a cumulative average of 80.0%.
+Minimum requirement will be 80.0% average in work of previous year (eight courses or more required in the year and with no DF's) with preference to students who have, in addition, maintained a cumulative average of 80.0%.
 Students must be enrolled for the full year and be registered for at least 4 courses per semester to be eligible.